 The EQF is a voluntary initiative and is based on mutual trust between the member states.
-The EQF Advisory Group has proposed 10 quality criteria and procedures for referencing NQF to the EQF (http://ec.europa.eu/education/lifelong-learningpolicy/doc/eqf/criteria_en.pdf).
+The EQF Advisory Group has proposed 10 quality criteria and procedures for referencing NQF to the EQF (http://ec.europa.eu/transparency/regexpert/index.cfm?do=groupDetail.groupDetailDoc&id=10973&no =2).
 These criteria and procedures serve as guidelines for the member states that wish to participate in the process of the EQF implementation and using them helps to do it in transparent and coherent manner.